sendgrid/docs/content/docs/for-developers/sending-email/smtp-filters.md

 <call-out type="warning">

 This setting refers to our original Email Template app.
-We now support more fully featured <a href="#templates">transactional templates</a>.
+We now support more fully featured [transactional templates](#templates).
 You may create multiple transactional templates that allow for versioning, in addition to several other features.

 </call-out>